Primavera Portfolio Management & Enterprise Project Structure

 In order to create a custom portfolio, select Enterprise | Project Portfolios from the top drop-down menu at the top of the screen.
 This will display the Project Portfolios window as shown in Figure 5.

 Now click the Add button and type the name as “Middle East Projects” for the portfolio name.
 In the general tab, you can change the accessibility of this portfolio to all users or you can make it available to the current user as shown in Figure 6.

-Projects tab is used to assign the projects relevant to your portfolio.
-You can select projects by the help of this tab.
-Click Assign button and select the projects from the Add Projects window as shown in Figure 7.
+The projects tab is used to assign the projects relevant to your portfolio.
+You can select projects with the help of this tab.
+Click the Assign button and select the projects from the Add Projects window as shown in Figure 7.